fedenunez/creative-theme-jekyll/bli-help-files/drivers/BeoLink.md

 Mobile applications also need to know in which of these modes the product is configured in order to send the right commands.

-This configuration is done via the *Interfaces* screen on BeoLink Gateway.
-If the option is checked, BeoLink Gateway will tell the mobile application that the product is controlled via the Beo4 navigation button commands `UP`, `DOWN`, `LEFT`, `RIGHT`, `SELECT` and `BACK`.
+This configuration is done via the *Interfaces* screen on BeoLiving Intelligence.
+If the option is checked, BeoLiving Intelligence will tell the mobile application that the product is controlled via the Beo4 navigation button commands `UP`, `DOWN`, `LEFT`, `RIGHT`, `SELECT` and `BACK`.
 Otherwise it will instruct the mobile application to use the